Total Pageviews

 "I'm not demanding this morning, I have this morning.
 What I'm demanding is caffeine."

-"I'm always looking out for you, you helpless jamoke," she said.
+"I'm always looking out for you, you helpless jamoke," she said when she returned to the table.
 "You just don't always see it."

-"What you need to do, is embrace the absurdity of life's little quirks and stop making a big deal out of every little thing."
+"What you need to do," she said, speaking with the same authority she used ordering espresso, "is to embrace the absurdity of life's little quirks and stop making a big deal out of every little thing.
+Now, drink your coffee.
+The unusual taste is probably the goat milk."

-"We rage against Babylon," she said, "and that pays dividends.
-But only if you pay attention."
+"We rage against Babylon, Brah," she said, pulling out her phone to TikTok the moment.
+"And that pays dividends.
+But only if you pay attention.
+Want me to explain that again in emoji?"